cs-uob/COMS10012/exercises/part1/src/posix1/ssh.md

 |||advanced
 If you want to learn another useful skill as you go along, here is one way to edit files on the command line.
 Many linux distributions have an editor called `nano` built in which runs in the terminal, so `nano config` edits the file called config (creating it if it doesn't exist, when you save for the first time).
 It is fairly self-explanatory, the command Control+X quits as you can see on the command bar at the bottom of the screen in nano and if you quit with unsaved changes, it will ask you if you want to save.

-Nano is installed on seis and on the lab machines, so you can use it to edit a file remotely.
+Nano is installed on SEIS and on the lab machines, and within the Debian distro you will install in Vagrant, so you can use it to edit a file remotely.

-However, nano is not installed by default on alpine linux which we will be using for a lot of this unit - you can install it yourself with `sudo apk add nano`.

 And something for Windows users: